 Table 4-13 summarizes the annual economic benefits and costs of the alternatives.
 The table also presents net annual benefits or costs and a benefit-cost ratio for each alternative.
-Based on this economic evaluation at the appraisal level, all of the Kern Fan Project alignment alternative plans would have net benefits - the Existing Water Bank Participation Alternative Plan does not have net benefits.
-The Kern Fan Project - KWB Alignment Alternative has the greatest benefit cost ratio of 1.49, based on the appraisal level cost estimate and preliminary benefits evaluation.
+Based on this economic evaluation at the feasibility level, all of the Kern Fan Project alignment alternative plans would have net benefits - the Existing Water Bank Participation Alternative Plan does not have net benefits.
+The Kern Fan Project - KWB Alignment Alternative has the greatest benefit cost ratio of 1.64, based on the 30% feasibility level cost estimate and preliminary benefits evaluation.
+However, as presented in Table 4-20, the BV Alignment was determined to be the preferred alignment due to constructability concerns for the KWB and ESC Alignments.